-ONLY Representatives may take pictures (no flash, please!) inside the bar, while in session.
+ONLY members may take pictures (no flash, please!) inside the bar, while in session.
+Please try to keep photography to a minimum.

-Staff, guests, and journalists may take pictures from 3 areas in the House Chamber, all of which are outside the bar.
+Staff, guests, and journalists may take pictures from 3 areas in the Chambers, all of which are outside the bar.

-the south side-aisle (on 2^{nd} floor); the north side-aisle (on 2^{nd} floor) and the north gallery (on 3^{rd} floor).
+the south side-aisle (on 2nd floor); the north side-aisle (on 2nd floor) and the north gallery (on 3rd floor).

 General rules for all areas...

-NO flash, strobe or supplemental lighting, NO blocking of the view of others.
-NO blockage of exits and walkways with tripods/equipment.
+NO flash, strobe or supplemental lighting,

+NO blocking of the view of others.

+NO blockage of exits and walkways with

+tripods/equipment.